privacygmail cleanupemail security

 Concerns:

-• Data stored forever without clear deletion
+• Data stored indefinitely with no clear deletion

 • No clear or enforced deletion timeline

-• Backups may persist for years
+• Backups that persist for years

 Protection strategies:

-• Check data retention policies carefully
+• Read data retention policies carefully

 • Use client-side tools (you control deletion completely)